Frequently Asked Questions

 What is being done and regulated around safety?

-We draw up a safety plan in advance, which also involves local residents (from the sounding board group).
-This means, for example, that we make agreements about the presence of security and, if necessary, make physical adjustments in the area (think of extra lighting).
-Following up complaints and nuisance reports is 'normal' police work.
+We draw up a safety plan in advance, involving local residents (from the sounding board group).
+This means, for example, that we make agreements about the presence of security and, if necessary, make physical adjustments to the environment (such as additional lighting).
+Following up on complaints and reports of nuisance is 'normal' police work.
 There will be extra surveillance and the neighborhood police officer will join the sounding board group.

 Will residents soon have access to the safety plan?